 Imagine being a diver and coming across a group of sperm whales sleeping vertically, not swimming like dolphins and porpoises, but floating upright and motionless in the open sea.
-If you ever witnessed such a scene, congrats, you have seen a very rate sight.
+If you ever witnessed such a scene, congrats, you have seen a very rare sight.

 Sperm whales sleeping vertically: A rare sight